Sienci-Labs/Resources/longmill/advanced/lm-changing-microstepping.md

 1. Change the positions of the desired drivers onboard DIP switches and
 1. Set the EEPROM setting to match.

-For example, changing the Z-axis driver to have 1/16 microstepping would require following the table below and then in your UGS console sending the command "<em>$102  = 400</em>" to set the appropriate steps/mm of the Z-axis.
+For example, changing the Z-axis driver to have 1/16 microstepping would require following the table below and then in your g-code sender console sending the command "<em>$102  = 400</em>" to set the appropriate steps/mm of the Z-axis.

 Each driver can be adjusted to use either single-step or 1/2 step, 1/4 step, 1/8 step, and 1/16 step microstepping.
-Bare in mind that changes to the DIP switches should only be made when your LongMill is powered off.
+Bear in mind that changes to the DIP switches should only be made when your LongMill is powered off.
 Also, understand that if you play with microstepping you'll find that positional resolution and torque tend to be inversely proportional.

 <table class="wp-table" width="50%">
 <tbody>